hydraulic-software/conveyor/guidebook/docs/tutorial.md

 !!! warning
     The web server must support Content-Range requests.
 Unfortunately the Python 3 built in web server doesn't.

-When you want to serve your packages for real, change the `site.base-url` key to point to the URL where you'll upload your files and rerun `conveyor make site`.
+When you want to serve your packages for real, change the `site.base-url` key in the generated `conveyor.conf` configuration file in the root of your project's directory,  to point to the URL where you'll upload your files and rerun `conveyor make site`.
 You can also use [GitHub Releases](configs/download-pages.md#publishing-through-github).
 Note that there's no way to change the site URL after release because it's included in the packages themselves, so pick wisely.

+!!! tip "Advanced configuration options"
+    The generated project configuration file includes a subset only of the large number of options available  for your project configuration.
+For a detailed review of the configuration file structure and advanced configuration options please visit the [Writing config files](https://conveyor.hydraulic.dev/0.16/configs/) Conveyor documentation section.

 ## Step 5.
 Release an update